-The project is currently in the design phase and we are seeking your input.
+Early works at the station have commenced, in preparation for main construction activities.
 The concept designs for Strathpine station are available to view from the ‘Resources’ section below.

 For regular email updates on the station upgrade, join the project’s mailing list here.